YinoXu/Decider/README.md

 (__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed) -->

 * (6 points) Use a front-end framework
-  * I am going to use react as the frontend framework, react will efficiently update and render just the right components when my data changes.
-Declarative views make my code more predictable, simpler to understand, and easier to debug.
+  * I am going to use React as the frontend framework, * React will efficiently update and render just the right components when my data changes.
+Declarative views make my code more predictable, simpler to be understood, and easier for me to debug it.
-* (2 points) Use a CSS framework or UI toolkit, use a reasonable of customization of the framework
+* (2 points) Use a CSS framework or UI toolkit, use a reasonable customization of the framework
   * I am going to use bootstrap as the CSS framework to designe the responsive websites quickly.
+  * Bootstrap is a feature-packed frontend toolkit.
+It includes HTML and CSS based design templates for typography, forms, etc., and provides a collection of syntax for template designs.

 8 points total out of 8 required points.